 - Assistive technology.

 - Non-medical helpers such as note-takers.

 It’s worth bearing in mind that the DSA won’t cover any medical costs associated with your disability or any resources that are required by all students.

 The DSA Process

 To apply for support, you should send an application form to your funding body, such as Student Finance England or the NHS.
-Most universities will have a student support centre who can help you to fill in the form.
+Most universities will have a student support centre that can help you to fill in the form.
 For an application to be successful, evidence of disability will be required from a doctor, psychologist or specialist teacher.

 Following a successful application, you will need to find your nearest assessment centre and make an appointment.
-During the meeting the assessor will recommend strategies, software and equipment to suit your individual needs.
-After the assessment you will receive a report of what has been recommended, and this report will be passed to your funding body for their consideration.
+During the meeting, the assessor will recommend strategies, software and equipment to suit your individual needs.
+After the assessment, you will receive a report of what has been recommended, and this report will be passed to your funding body for their consideration.